dradya/C-Programming/README.md

-project10.c - program to find product of first n natural numbers using while project11.c - program to find sum of digits of a number and the reverse of the number using while project12.c - program to find factorial of a number using for loop
+project10.c - program to find product of first n natural numbers using while project11.c - program to find sum of digits of a number and the reverse of the number using while project12.c - program to find factorial of a number using for loop project13.c - nested for [display 'ADYA' 25 times] project14.c - program to calculate x to the power y project15.c -